-113 For recent articles on the "size effect" and "performance effect" of activist hedge funds, see Alon Brav et al, take a different direction, one that evaluates safety and soundness concerns created by particular compensation structures.

-114 Hedge Fund Activism, Corporate Governance, and Firm Performance, 63 J. FIN.
-1729 (2008); Id., The Returns, to Hedge Fund Activism, 64 FIN ANAL J. 45 (2008); April Klein & Emanuel Zur, Entrepreneurial Shareholder Activism: Hedge Funds and Other Private Investors, J. FIN. (forthcoming 2009).
+163 For recent articles on the "size effect" and "performance effect" of activist hedge funds, see Bray, Hedge Fund Activism, supra note 102; Alon Bray et al., The Returns to Hedge Fund Activism, 64 Fin.
+Analysts J. 45 (2008); April Klein & Emanuel Zur, Entrepreneurial Shareholder Activism: Hedge Funds and Other Private Investors, 64 J. Fin.
+187 (2009).

-The SEC would need to work out various details, such as the applicability of "say on pay" to firm that dipped below the threshold and then made an acquisition through a reverse merger with a firm that never qualified.
+164 The SEC would need to work out various details, such as the applicability of "say on pay" to firms that dipped below the threshold and then made an acquisition through a reverse merger with a firm that never qualified.